HailD/helm-charts/charts/consumer/README.md

 ## Prerequisites

-Before deploying the consumer chart you'll need to do few imporatnt things:
+Before deploying the consumer chart you'll need to do few important things:

 * Create wallet and export it, or export an existing one